McCarthy wins GOP vote for Speakership handily over right-wing challenge

 But Biggs’s challenge is the latest chapter in the saga of McCarthy battling and wooing the House GOP’s right flank.

-McCarthy’s first shot at the Speakership, when he was running to replace Boehner in 2015, was foiled by opposition from the Freedom Caucus.
-And in 2018, Rep. Jim Jordan (Ohio), another member of the House Freedom Caucus, challenged him in the race for GOP leader.
+First came the conservative opposition that sank his 2015 Speakership bid, and then in 2018, Rep. Jim Jordan (Ohio), another member of the House Freedom Caucus, challenged him in the race for GOP leader.

 But as the top House Republican for the last four years, McCarthy has given the right flank a seat at the table, unlike some of his leadership predecessors.